matthieugomez/StringDistances.jl/README.md

 evaluate(Levenshtein(), "New York", "New York")
 #> 0
 ```

+## Which distance should I use?

+As a rule of thumb,
+- Standardize strings before comparing them (cases, whitespaces, accents, abbreviations...)
+- The distance `Tokenmax(Levenshtein())` is a good choice to link sequence of words (adresses, names) across datasets.

 ## References
 - [The stringdist Package for Approximate String Matching](https://journal.r-project.org/archive/2014-1/loo.pdf) Mark P.J. van der Loo